 This post may contain affiliate links.
 Please see our disclosure policy.

-These cinnamon overnight oats are an easy basic recipe that is high in protein!
-Made with oats, cinnamon, chia, and cottage cheese, they’re thick and filling with lots of fall-spiced flavor.
+These cinnamon overnight oats are an easy basic recipe that is high in protein – and no yogurt!
+Made with oats, chia, and cottage cheese, they’re thick and filling with lots of cinnamon flavor.

-Overnight oats with cinnamon makes the perfect gluten free breakfast that’s easy to meal prep!
-While overnight oats are one of my favorite recipes, they can get boring easily.
-With this recipe, it’s not super complicated with a bunch of extra fruit, just a solid cinnamon overnight oats recipe.
+While overnight oats are one of my favorite breakfasts, they can get boring easily.
+This recipe is a great way to mix it up and not super complicated – just a solid cinnamon overnight oats recipe without yogurt.

-• Super creamy – These overnight oats are thick and creamy, making them a little more substantial than plain oatmeal.
+• Super creamy – These overnight oats are thick and creamy, even without yogurt, making them a little more substantial than plain oatmeal.

 • Easy to meal prep – A big batch of these can last all week in the fridge for a quick grab and go breakfast.